 Portland, OR 97239

 Fax: 503 494-6886

-The treatment for long-chain fatty acid oxidation disorders has been primarily with a modified diet including avoiding long periods of fasting, and frequent high carbohydrate meals.
-We have been investigating alternative nutritional approaches including fish oil supplements, medium-chain triglyceride supplements prior to exercise, and high protein diet low-fat diets on the outcomes and complications of these disorders.
+The treatment for long-chain fatty acid oxidation disorders has been primarily with a modified diet including avoiding fasting, and frequent high carbohydrate meals.
+We have been investigating alternative nutritional approaches including using medium-chain triglyceride (MCT) supplements prior to exercise to improve exercise tolerance, and high protein, low-fat diets to increase lean body mass and improve metabolic control.

 Gillingham MB, Scott B, Elliott D, Harding CO.
 Metabolic control during exercise with and without medium-chain triglycerides (MCT) in children with long-chain 3-hydroxy acyl-CoA dehydrogenase (LCHAD) or trifunctional protein (TFP) deficiency.
 Molecular Genetics and Metabolism 89:58-63, 2006.

 Gillingham, MB, Weleber RG, Neuringer M, Connor WE, Mills M, Van calcar S, Verhoeve J, Wolff J, Harding CO.
 Effect of optimal dietary therapy upon visual function in children with long-chain 3-hydroxyacyl CoA dehydrogenase (LCHAD) and trifunctional protein (TFP) deficiency.
 Molecular Genetics and Metabolism 86:124-133, 2005.

 Gillingham MB, Hirschfeld M, Lowe S, Matern D, Shoemaker J, Lambert WE, Koeller DM.
 Impaired fasting tolerance among Alaska native children with a common carnitine palmitoyltransferase 1A sequence variant.
 Molecular genetics and metabolism.
 Nov 2011;104(3):261-264.
 10.1016/j.ymgme.2011.06.017